AJEETX/fulfilment-service/README.md

 - .build Folder: This folder should contain all scripts related to build process (PowerShell, Docker compose…).
 - dep Folder: This is the directory where all your dependencies should be stored.
 - doc Folder: The documentation folder
-- res Folder: For all static resources in your project.
+- resources Folder: For all static resources in your project.
 For example, images.
 - tools Folder: Utility directory for development purpose. for example, build scripts, rename scripts.
 Usually contains .sh, .cmd files for example.